livborre/escrow/readme.md

 * If you don't have Docker Desktop, install it from [here](https://www.docker.com/get-started).

-* Setup the sandbox (an Algorand node to communicate with a local network, the testnet or the mainnet):
+* Setup the sandbox (this starts an Algorand node to communicate with a local network, the testnet or the mainnet):
 ```
 git clone https://github.com/algorand/sandbox
 cd sandbox